-And learning doesn't just take place in the classroom: we learn by assuming responsibilities, through our social and cultural participation within our families, our communities, our workplaces and our everyday life.
+And learning doesn't just take place in the classroom: learn by we assuming responsibilities, through our social and cultural participation within our families. our communities, our workplaces and our everyday life.
 This is why Take Part learning is active and experiential, or 'learning through doing'.